britown88/chronicles/README.md

 # chronicles
-One started attempt to restart chronicles ina  new engine
+One attempt to restart chronicles in a new engine.
+Featuring ImGui and a cool image editor for EGA graphics